faisal212/micro-app-docs/README.no-code.md

 ### MCP tools for data access

-These are tenant-scoped tools for listing/fetching core entities and metrics, for example:
+These are tenant-scoped tools for listing/fetching core entities and metrics.
+We should start narrow and expand as we learn what admins actually automate most:
 - list/get users
 - list/get rooms
 - list/create posts (where appropriate)